forbesrodney/bash-scripts-and-configs/README.md

 The files in this project support OS/X and Linux as best they can as these are the only OSs that I currently have access to.
 You might find that FreeBSD is fairly well supported as well as it used to be my main OS.

 #### Using These Files
-There will eventually be a script called create-links.sh in the root of this repo that can be used to create symbolic links to the other files as appropriate.
+There is a script called create-links.sh in the root of this repo that can be used to create symbolic links to the other files as appropriate.
 Basically, it'll create links in ~/bin for all the scripts and links in ~/ for all the dot files.

+  git clone git@github.com:snakepitsoftware/bash-scripts-and-configs.git
+  cd bash-scripts-and-configs
+  ./create-links.sh